jashanschool/lytcon-bid-analysis/README.md

 n8n is used as the orchestration layer: it connects ingestion steps, storage handoffs, document processing, extraction, and review workflows.
 The project does not rely on n8n as a substitute for backend logic.

 Several parts of this domain are better expressed as deterministic code because AI agents and workflow tools can make brittle decisions around URLs, document candidates, field extraction, and requirement matching.
-The public-safe JavaScript modules in `src/` show the kind of backend logic that sits behind the workflows:
+The public-safe JavaScript modules in `src/` are based on the code-node logic used inside the workflow exports and show the kind of backend logic that sits behind the orchestration:

-- URL safety validation for public tender links
+- TED-style tender search profile construction and metadata normalization
-- document candidate scoring and ranking
+- document link resolution, URL safety validation, and candidate scoring
-- document target extraction from portal links
+- filename normalization, document classification, text cleanup, section splitting, and chunking
-- requirement parsing from RFP text
+- structured extraction-output parsing and database-row preparation
-- retrieval-style gap matching against reviewed source content
+- reviewed-vs-draft answer routing for retrieval-assisted gap analysis

 These modules are intentionally small and testable.
 They are reference implementations, not a full production scraper.